Nutrition & Dietary Preferences

 Vegetarian & Vegan

 Our menu includes selections at every meal and at every station for vegetarian and vegan diners, including soups, entrees, deli selections, and pasta sauces.
 Menu items are marked in the online menu and on menu cards to make your dining selections easier.
-We received an A rating from PETA on their Vegan Report Card.

 A Note About Frying Oil: Fried foods such as French fries may be cooked in fryer oil that previously served to prepare fish or chicken.
 Whenever possible our vegetarian entree dishes are not fried, but please be advised that any food that is fried may have been commingled with animal proteins.